 - Please place your recyclables in the toter, making sure they are loose and free of any plastic bags used for collecting.

-- Clean paper, including newsprint, copy paper, and magazines
+- Paper: clean paper including newsprint, envelopes, copy paper, and magazines

-- Clean plastic items numbered 1 - 2
+- Bottles: clean, empty plastic items numbered 1 - 2 and glass

 Everything else (including plastic bags and plastic packaging) belongs in the trash